When people think of China they often associate it with the eating of rice, so here we describe the growing and cooking

 Glutinous rice ➚ grown in the south east is 'sticky', forming a lump on cooking and is often made into packages wrapped in bamboo leaves.
 Rice forms the bulk for a Chinese meal, it adds a neutral component allowing the sweet and savory qualities of the other dishes to the appreciated.
 The starch from rice cooking has been used in the very foundations of buildings as it was used as a constituent of the mortar.
 The leaves of the plant can be made into a fine edible paper: rice paper ➚.
 The rice grains can be pounded into rice flour ➚ and then made into such things as rice noodles.
 Wines and spirits can be made by fermenting it; the rice wine from Shaoxing ➚, Zhejiang is the most famous example.

 Over recent years imported rice has become cheaper than Chinese rice, and so the cultivation on poor land has become uncompetitive.
 This trend has accelerated due to the pressure for acquiring land for industry and housing which reduces the area of ideal land for cultivating rice in the southern coastal fringe.
-The more efficient rice producers in neighboring Vietnam, Thailand, Burma and Cambodia can out compete Chinese farmers and so it is likely that China will be the leading rice importer in the world for many years to come.
+The more efficient rice producers in neighboring Vietnam, Thailand, Burma and Cambodia can out compete China and so it is likely that China will be the leading rice importer in the world for many years to come.

 Copyright © Chinasage 2012 to 2015